 However, newsjacking certainly has its risks.
 Countless brands that tried to make the best of Hurricane Sandy is one prime example, as are Kenneth Cole’s infamous Egyptian revolution and Syrian conflict tweets, which exploited a massive social movement and a source of considerable human suffering as opportunities to push products.
 Cole himself (after issuing an apology) defended his actions, pointing to increased online sales, stock prices, and Twitter followers as evidence that controversy is good business.
 That point, however, is arguable, especially when it comes to building a loyal following over the long-term, rather than a few thousand extra followers who will stick around only to watch your demise.

-Newsjacking is a tricky and delicate thing.
+Newsjacking is a tricky and delicate thing when it comes to brand marketing.
 But when businesses learn how to effectively navigate Twitter (and other real-time social communities), there’s a lot that can be achieved by playing into the news of the day.

 Let’s take a look at some big brands that got newsjacking right — in a big way:

 Charmin has always served as a shining example of how you can take a product that’s relatively taboo to talk about and make it inherently shareable.

 At last year’s Oscars, the brand was ready and waiting with a steady stream of brand marketing “potty” humor that poked fun both at the event and at its own product without ever crossing the line into poor taste.

 Take this tweet, for example: